Skip to navigation Skip to content

 Recognised thalidomide survivors are required to provide written evidence from a registered health care practitioner with their claim or quote.

-This evidence should document information such as:
+This evidence should document details such as:

 • the registered health care practitioner’s details, including name, address and provider number